How to open a US bank account as a non-resident non-citizen in 2023? Check our guide below on banking in the US even if

 According to TD Bank support all you need to do is bring your passport to a branch.
 However, after visiting two branches in the State of New York, the requirements also included an utility bill with your name to an US address.
 I was informed that in New Jersey there is no such requirement, however double check with the branch you plan to visit.

 The other option is Bank of America.
 Depending on the branch and state, it is possible to open a US Bank Account with just your passport and a US address.
 You don’t need to show any utility bill on your name, just be able to receive mail in that physical address.
-Citibank and Wells Fargo also offers solutions for non residents.
+Citibank also offers solutions for non residents.
+Wells Fargo announced it will close all non-resident accounts without a permanent US address as of 2023.

 Some banks may also require a proof of address and / or a debit card from your country of origin.